Woking and District

 CD and DVDs of aircrew memories

-Woking Branch of the ACA was formed in 1988 with just 7 people, but now has grown to approximately 130 members drawn from a wide area to the south west of London.
+Woking Branch of the ACA was formed in 1988 with just 7 people and peaked at over 140 members, many of whom were WWII aircrew who now sadly have passed on.
+Current membership is now approximately 50 drawn from a wide area to the south west of London and open to those with a keen interest in aviation as well as former military aircrew.

 A very broad range of squadrons is represented.
-Although the majority of members served in WWII, many with amazingly vivid memories recorded in Upside Down Nothing on the Clock NOW AVAILABLE ON CD-ROM WITH ADDITIONAL VIDEO MEMORIES, there is an increasing number of younger serving and retired members.
+Although quite a few members served in WWII, many with amazingly vivid memories recorded in Upside Down Nothing on the Clock NOW AVAILABLE ON CD-ROM WITH ADDITIONAL VIDEO MEMORIES, there is an increasing number of younger serving and retired members and others with an aviation interest.
 The branch has also produced a DVD featuring Richard James, Guy Gibson's navigator on night fighters, which is also available for sale.
 See the memories page.

 In addition to regular monthly meetings at Fairoaks Airport, the Branch organises coach outings for members, families and friends.
 Popular aviation destinations have included the RAF Museum Hendon, Duxford, Old Warden, Brooklands Aviation Museum, Southampton Hall of Aviation, but non-aviation attractions feature as well.
 Pub lunches several times a year are also very popular, whilst demand for places at the annual Christmas luncheon is so great that early booking is strongly advised.